scandum/fluxsort/README.md

 If memory allocation fails fluxsort defaults to quadsort, which requires n / 4 elements of swap memory.
 If allocation fails again quadsort will sort in-place through rotations.

+If in-place stable sorting is desired the best option is to use [blitsort](https://github.com/scandum/blitsort), which is a properly in-place alternative to fluxsort.
+For in-place unstable sorting [crumsort](https://github.com/scandum/blitsort) is an option as well.

 Performance
 -----------
-Fluxsort is one of the fastest stable comparison sort written to date.
+Fluxsort is one of the fastest stable comparison sorts written to date.

-To take full advantage of branchless operations the `cmp` macro needs to be uncommented in bench.c, which will double the performance on primitive types.
+To take full advantage of branchless operations the `cmp` macro can be uncommented in bench.c, which will double the performance on primitive types.
+Fluxsort, after crumsort, is faster than a radix sort for sorting 64 bit integers.
+An adaptive radix sort, like [wolfsort](https://github.com/scandum/wolfsort), has better performance on 8, 16, and 32 bit types.

+Fluxsort needs to be compiled using `gcc -O3` for optimal performance.

 Porting
 -------
 People wanting to port fluxsort might want to have a look at [piposort](https://github.com/scandum/piposort), which is a simplified implementation of quadsort.
 Fluxsort itself is relatively simple.
+Earlier versions of fluxsort have a less bulky analyzer.

 Visualization
 -------------